 If we talk about follower numbers, there is a clear understanding among people that more number of followers equals more popularity and reach.
 However, this statement today does not hold much water.

-If you Google ‘Buy Twitter followers’, you can find at least 10 websites which have the primary business model specializing in selling fake or bot Twitter followers.
+If you Google ‘Buy Twitter followers‘, you can find at least 10 websites that have the primary business model specializing in selling fake bot Twitter followers.
 This is a sad reality that we live in.
 This phenomenon questions the basic human understanding of believing what we see.

 One more study conducted by Knight Research Foundation in October 2018 identified a core network of heavily connected Twitter accounts that spread fake news links and due to the high number of followers this core network had, stories spread quickly.